apocalyptech/pympristui/README.md

 to an [MPRIS2](https://specifications.freedesktop.org/mpris-spec/latest/)-enabled
 media player.
-MPRIS is a [D-Bus](https://dbus.freedesktop.org/doc/dbus-specification.html)-based interface which many Linux-based media players support, which allows external applications to control some aspects of media playback and control.
+MPRIS is a [D-Bus](https://dbus.freedesktop.org/doc/dbus-specification.html)-based interface which many Linux-based media players support, which allows external applications to control some aspects of media playback.
 This is most often used to provide little audio applets for desktop environments, or to allow web-based control of a media player.
 This app is intended to provide some basic controls when (for instance) SSHed in to a machine that's running an MPRIS-compatible media player.

 ![App Screenshot](https://raw.githubusercontent.com/apocalyptech/pympristui/master/screenshot.png)